 HOW LONG IN ADVANCE DO I NEED TO BOOK MY ICELAND CAR RENTAL?

 This depends on the season.
-In summer it’s good to book at least 2 weeks in advance, but it’s probably safer booking a whole month before.
-You have fewer, more expensive options if you wait longer, and you may not get a car at all if you wait longer than that.
+In summer it’s good to book at least 2 weeks in advance, but it’s probably safer to book a whole month before.
+You have fewer, more expensive options if you wait longer, and you may not get a car if you wait longer.

 HOW MUCH DOES AN ICELAND CAR RENTAL COST?

 That depends entirely on what kind of car you get, and where you rent it.
-What’s On works with a number of reliable Icelandic car rentals which offer quality cars in reliable condition and good service, and you can see the price range in the rental booking portion below.
+What’s On works with many reliable Icelandic car rentals that offer quality cars in reliable condition and good service, and you can see the price range in the rental booking portion below.
 For more options, send us an email or write to us on live chat, but the price range will be similar to the one below.

 IS AN ICELAND CAR RENTAL EXPENSIVE?

 That depends on what you compare it to.
 Any industrialised country where you rent a car for several days will cost a bit of money, though there are countries where everything, including car rental, is cheaper.